freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/introducing-yourself.md

 # --description--

-Tom is introducing himself using a full name and an expression showing he is pleased.
+Tom is introducing himself using a full name.

 # --question--